 The 2011 Ford Escape is ranked:

 When it was new, critics liked the 2011 Ford Escape’s respectably-sized cargo space and innovative technology offerings, such as the optional Active Park Assist, a system that parallel parks the Escape with little driver input.
 Still, some found its seating positions somewhat awkward, and several noted that it rides rougher than competitors.
-Its safety scores are also low for the class, though it carries an average reliability rating.
+Its safety scores are also low for the class.

 The Escape is powered by either a 171-horsepower four-cylinder engine or a 240-horsepower V6.
 While reviewers acknowledged the V6’s power advantage, most weren’t overly impressed, and some said the four-cylinder makes adequate power for daily driving.
 It also gets better fuel economy.
 A front-wheel drive Escape averages 21/28 mpg city/highway with the four-cylinder engine, which is good for the class, but the V6 manages a lower 19/25 mpg.
 All-wheel drive versions net slightly less.
 Four-cylinder models are available with either an automatic or manual transmission, while V6 models are automatic only.

 Inside, critics said the Escape has a modern interior that looks good.
 They also said its seating accommodations were spacious and generally comfortable, though one did note difficulty in obtaining a comfortable driving position.
 The Escape can carry 67.2 cubic feet of cargo with its back row folded, which is fairly good for the class.
 Standard equipment includes cloth upholstery and a four-speaker stereo with an auxiliary input jack.
-Features found on higher trims and option packages include Ford’s SYNC infotainment system, leather upholstery, a power sunroof, dual-zone climate control, a backup camera, backup sensors, satellite radio and the aforementioned Active Park Assist.
+Available features include Ford’s SYNC infotainment system, leather upholstery, a power sunroof, dual-zone climate control, a backup camera, backup sensors, satellite radio and the aforementioned Active Park Assist.

 Other Cars to Consider